Posted on

 Brands are even co-creating products with influencers.
 If a brand can use data to find an influencer who deeply understands their target audience, this influencer would likely have reviewed and been sent many products by similar brands.
 This gives them a unique understanding of the industry and what's available.
 This expertise is invaluable and can help brands create new, unique products that appeal to their target audience and engage the influencers' audience.

-TikTok moves so quickly.
+TikTok remains a popular platfrom used by 79% of influencer marketers, according to the Kolsquare State of Influencer Marketing Report.
 Marketers need to take steps to keep up and continually optimise their approaches.
 Sticking with the same old tactics just won’t cut it.

 So here's our step-by-step guide for keeping your influencer marketing current, relevant, and engaging.